RebekkaHaley/refactor-udagram/README.md

 1. Create an EKS cluster (as well as node groups) via the AWS console
 2. The following tools must be installed: [kubectl](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html) and [aws-iam-authenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html)
 3. Set up [kubeconfig](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html)
-4. Load the YAML files from: `kubectl apply -f udacity-c3-deployment/k8s`, to create deployment and service
+4. Load YAML files: `kubectl apply -f udacity-c3-deployment/k8s`, to create deployment and service

 ### Port-forward using k8s services
 Once the EKS cluster is populated with services and deployments, it is possible to serve the application on localhost by: